MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features.md

 ### Emulation: Support dual screen mode

-Provides additional features for emulating 2 new dual-screen and foldable devices: [Surface Duo](SurfaceDuo) and [Samsung Galaxy Fold](SamsungGalaxyFold) in Microsoft Edge.
+Provides additional features for emulating 2 new dual-screen and foldable devices: [Surface Duo][SurfaceDuo] and [Samsung Galaxy Fold][SamsungGalaxyFold] in Microsoft Edge.
 When emulating these devices, toggle between a single-screen or folded posture and a dual-screen or unfolded posture.
-[Enable experimental APIs](#enable-experimental-apis) in Microsoft Edge to enhance your website or app for these devices, using [CSS media queries and the JavaScript Windows Segment Enumeration API](GitHubFoldablesExplainer).
+[Enable experimental APIs](#enable-experimental-apis) in Microsoft Edge to enhance your website or app for these devices, using [CSS media queries and the JavaScript Windows Segment Enumeration API][GitHubFoldablesExplainer].

 <!-- This image was taken in Chrome Canary since we don't yet have an Edge Canary that has Stan's changes -->
 :::image type="complex" source="./media/experiments-dual-screen-emulation.msft.png" alt-text="Emulating Surface Duo in Microsoft Edge" lightbox="./media/experiments-dual-screen-emulation.msft.png":::